Frequently Asked Questions:

 Yes!
 All clinicians at Three Oaks Behavioral Health & Wellness are in-network providers with Aetna, Evernorth (formerly known as Cigna) & Blue Cross Blue Shield including all PPO plans, Blue Advantage, Blue Select, Blue Care, Classic Blue, Blue Options, NC State Health Plan, Blue Federal, and Out of State BCBS PPO plans.

 We also accept the [North Carolina State Health Plan].
 Teachers, state employees, retirees, and their dependents are eligible for health coverage through the Plan.
 Additionally, we are able to bill out-of-network with other major insurance companies.

 Our practice is not in-network with: BCBS Blue Value, Blue Local, Blue Home, United, Medicare and Medicaid.

 If using health insurance, insurance companies & employee assistance programs (EAPs) often require that you receive a mental health diagnosis in order to access benefits.
 This mental health diagnosis becomes part of your permanent medical record.
 We will inform and discuss with you any relevant diagnosis.
 Please consider this information when determining whether private pay or filing with your insurance is the desired option for you.

 *Please verify your insurance coverage prior to your first appointment [see instructions below].
 If at any time your insurance coverage changes, let us know as soon as possible in order to avoid billing discrepancies.
 We are happy to help!

 Cash, check, credit card, Flex Spend Accounts (FSA) and Health Savings Accounts (HSA) are accepted forms of payment.

 *Regardless of payment method, we ask that a credit card be saved on file.

-Do you offer sliding scale or reduced rates?
+Do you offer sliding scale/reduced rates, or payment plans?